olpa/ailets/README.md

 We provide the lowest possible abstraction that generalizes the specifics of AI vendors.

+Third, ailets are being designed for the upcoming project, a multi-agent orchestration system.
+This system will be the first to be built on modern DevOps principles for distributed systems.

 ## Quote from you

-> AIlets for AI vendors: It's like C for Assember in the 1970s.
+> Ailets now is like C in 1970s, portable and not Cobol.

 ## How to get started

 ### User playground on the command line

-Start the AIlets shell:
+Start the ailets shell:

 ```
 $ docker run -it olpa/ailets-shell